Structural editing for the author

 It does involve reading through your manuscript or document to obtain a broad overview.
 I then make notes about language, style, structure and flow.
 Upon reading the manuscript a second time, I will make more detailed notes which will form the basis of my report to you, the writer.

-Notes are often made on the manuscript itself while its strengths and weaknesses are highlighted in a report to you.
+Notes are often made on the manuscript itself via Track Changes comment boxes, while its strengths and weaknesses are highlighted in a report to you.
 This report is for making suggestions for improvement, which you then can decide to carry out or not.
-I do not make the changes for you.
+I do not make the changes for you, but I will often provide you with an example of what your manuscript could look like with the structural changes in place.
+This makes it easier for you see the overall vision for your manuscript.
+I then collaborate with you to make these changes.

 The structural edit process is not about changing your creation through the wielding of a blue or red pen, but is a positive and helpful report containing constructive feedback and improvement recommendations.